 28. Section 4.2.2, Bedrock Aquifer, lines 4-9, page 4-2, and Section 4.2.5, Groundwater Level Measurements and Elevations, lines 27-31, page 4-2 bgs at TMW51 located between the TNT Leaching Beds.
 Lower unit bedrock well depths ranged from 70 ft bgs at TMW50 in the southern portion of the Study Area, south of the TNT Leaching Beds to 185 ft bgs at TMW58 located northwest of the TNT Leaching Beds."
 And, "Alluvial and lower bedrock unit (BR2) groundwater elevation contours are illustrated on Figure 4-2.1 and Figure 4-2.2, respectively.
-Groundwater elevation contours were not generated for the upper bedrock unit (BR1) because there is inconsistent groundwater elevation of the groundwater flow direction."
+Groundwater elevation contours were not generated for the upper bedrock unit (BR1) because there is inconsistent groundwater elevation data to provide a depiction of the piezometric surface and an approximation of the groundwater flow direction."